 Yoga Nidra is without doubt my all time favourite practice to 'do', talk about, learn about and teach.
 The possibilities are endless and the benefits long lasting and profound.

 Yoga Nidra can be incredibly effective at helping with stress, deeply held physical or emotional tension, sleep difficulties, insomnia, trauma and anxiety, as well as helping to improve memory and recall, boost creativity and productivity and improve overall health and wellbeing.

-It is also highly accessible as it is open to all who are able to lie down and listen to the guidance, no movement is required (it can even be delivered from a chair if needed too).
+It is also highly accessible as it is open to all who are able to lie down and listen to the guidance, no movement is required (it can even be practice in a chair if lying down is not accessible).

 A selection of wild nidras to stream for free and/or download at a price you choose.

 Thank you for listening, I love to hear about your nidra experiences.
 Please do email me with any feedback, insights or experiences!